 If you have thick hair, get it thinned out a bit next time you’re at the salon as that would help a lot.

 I think curling my hair with my flat iron works way better than when I use my curling iron, maybe because my flat iron gets way hotter.
-YouTube has some good tutorials if you don’t know how to do it.posted about 3 years ago
+YouTube has some good tutorials if you don’t know how to do it.posted over 3 years ago

 I have flat long hair which is stubborn to hold a curl….